dawdameet/dawdameet/README.md

 ### **🌐 4.
 A Web3 GitHub Alternative (Rust + Solidity)**
 A **decentralized, blockchain-powered version control system** using **Rust, Ethers.js, MetaMask, and Hardhat**—because **GitHub shouldn't be centralized.**

+### **🚀 5.
+Low-Latency AI API (Rust on Windows)
+A high-performance AI inference API, built with Rust, optimized to outperform Flask and FastAPI for real-time AI applications.
 ---

 ## **⚡ Notable Projects**